katsupremacy/tryhackme/Simple_CTF/README.md

 nmap -p 0-9999 -oN nmap/all_ports 10.10.208.204
 ```
 ```
-I ftp into 10.10.208.204 and found ForMitch.txt and grabbed it to my host using get
+since ftp is running lets see what the server has for us ftp 10.10.208.204 we find ForMitch.txt and grabbed it to my host system using "get ForMitch.txt"
 ```

 ```